+Rainer Ott

-Rainer Ott CFA, FRM Capital Dynamics Rainer is a Senior Associate in Solutions at Capital Dynamics.
+Rainer is a Senior Associate in Solutions at Capital Dynamics.
 During his studies he gained initial work experience as Quantitative Engineer and Financial Analyst.
 Rainer holds a Master's degree in Mathematics from the Swiss Federal Institute of Technology (ETH) and has passed all three levels of the Chartered Financial Analyst (CFA) program.
 Rainer is a certified Financial Risk Manager (FRM).

+Mauro Pfister

-Mauro Pfister CFA Capital Dynamics Mauro is a Senior Director in the Investment Management team and covers infrastructure fund investing.
-He has over 11 years of private equity and investment management experience, and has been involved in primary and secondary investments across the entire private equity spectrum.
-He is also Head of Solutions, which includes Portfolio and Risk Management as well as Structuring.
-Mauro has distinguished himself by developing Capital Dynamics' proprietary quantitative model for analyzing performance, through his ongoing work evaluating and implementing investment strategies to align with the firm's business focus and in helping to establish the firm's strategic business partnerships around the world.
+Mauro is a Senior Director and Head of Solutions, which includes Portfolio and Risk Management and Structuring, at Capital Dynamics.
+He has over 9 years of private equity and investment management experience, and has been involved in primary and secondary investments across the entire private equity spectrum.
+He has distinguished himself by developing Capital Dynamics' proprietary quantitative model for analyzing performance, through his ongoing work evaluating and implementing investment strategies to align with the firm's business focus, and in helping to establish the firm's strategic business partnerships around the world.
 Mauro holds a Master's degree in Mathematics from the Swiss Federal Institute of Technology (ETH) and the professional designation of Chartered Financial Analyst (CFA).